 Uploading Content to the Studio

 Kapwing supports video and photo uploads of nearly every file type (enumerate).
-All you need to do is go to Kapwing.com and either click "Start editing" or "create a workspace" if you're not signed in, or "New Content" if you are.
-We recommend creating an account which will allow you to export content without a watermark and save projects to a workspace.
+All you need to do is go to Kapwing.com and either click "Start editing" or "create a folder" if you're not signed in, or "New Content" if you are.
+We recommend creating an account which will allow you to export content without a watermark and save projects to a folder.

 Now you need to upload your content!
 If you want to import a video, photo, or GIF from somewhere on the internet, then all you need to do is paste its URL in the field on the right.
 And if you're uploading your content from your own device, just select "Click to Upload" and find the file in your file browser.
 If your file is accessible, you can even drag & drop it into the Studio window!